TarzanZhao/TarzanZhao.github.io/docs/index.md

 ## News

-[01/2025] I will join NVIDIA Toronto AI Lab as a Research Scientist Intern in 2025 Summer.
+[01/2025] I will join [NVIDIA Spatial Intelligence Lab](https://research.nvidia.com/labs/sil/) as a Research Scientist Intern in 2025 Summer.
 See you in Santa Clara!

 [03/2024] I will join Microsoft DeepSpeed Team as a Research Scientist Intern in 2024 Summer.
 See you in Seattle!